 Themes: Nature.
 Writing.
 Philosophy.
 Self-reflection.
 Alienation.
 Loneliness.
 Metaphysics.
 Love, unavoidably.

-My “new style” was kicked off after an education-induced hiatus of two years.
+My “new style” was born after an education-induced hiatus of two years.
 In 2016 I finally felt able to tackle writing poetry in Danish.
-“De spor man efterlader sig” – my only singularly Danish-language collection – came into being.
+“De spor man efterlader sig” – my first Danish-language collection – came into being.
 It is a sad collection that reflects on the past and changing times.

 After that, I went back to writing in English again with “Seen From a Distance People Lose Their Eyes” which is written in the same style I developed while writing in Danish.
 It primarily deals with loss, isolation, writing and reflection.

 After that, I wrote “Light Requires Darkness” as the closing of a chapter.
-It started with material left over from “Seen From a Distance…” and just grew and grew.
+It started with material left over from “Seen From a Distance…” and then just grew and grew.
 I wrote myself out of a depression and into a new future with that collection.
 The last poem I wrote on the collection was written on the day I got together with my now husband.
-And that felt like a natural conclusion.
+That event changed so much for me, that it just seemed like a natural place to end the collection.

 It is, in terms of style, by far the most experimental collection I have written.